 Don’t try to figure out what trust really is, by the way; your head might explode.

 If you start with the supposition that trust needs to be earned, though, the whole “advertising is dead” thing becomes pretty obvious.
 I trust that McDonald’s will make a hamburger that always looks, smells, and tastes the same, but I don’t trust their Wi-Fi to work reliably.
-And no, Panera Bread’s Wi-Fi is no alternative to that; every time I walk into the Panera Bread I frequent in Roxbury NJ I check their Wi-Fi before I buy anything.
+And sadly, Panera Bread’s Wi-Fi is not really a viable alternative to that; every time I walk into the Panera Bread I frequent in Roxbury NJ I check their Wi-Fi before I buy anything.
 Much as I’d like to, I just don’t trust Panera enough to get past that.

 What I’m saying is that for me McDonald’s, Panera, and Starbucks don’t sell food, they sell services that include both food and a hospitable mobile business environment, and I don’t trust any of them to provide that second part reliably.